kncsolutions/dhelm-gfeed-python-client/README.rst

 Replace <ws_url> with the web socket url and <api_key> with your api key.

-If you have any query raise an `issue <https://github.com/kncsolutions/dhelm-gfeed-python-client/issues>`_ or email at developer@kncsolutions.in.
-To know about dhelm project visit our project website at https://dhelm.kncsolutions.in
+If you have any query raise an `issue <https://github.com/kncsolutions/dhelm-gfeed-python-client/issues>`_ To know about dhelm project visit our project website at https://dhelm.kncsolutions.in